-|Administrator||With all privileges to access, edit and push configuration of all devices.
-Only administrator can add devices to the inventory, add users, assign roles and assign devices.
-In addition, administrator can approve or reject requests pertaining to configuration upload (pushing configuration) by operators.|
+|Administrator||These users have privileges to access, edit, and push configurations to any device.
+Only administrators can add devices to the inventory, add users, assign roles, and assign devices.
+In addition, administrators can approve or reject requests pertaining to configuration uploads (pushing configurations) by operators.|

-|Operator||With privileges to access and edit configuration of specified devices.
-Can send requests for configuration upload (pushing configuration) to Administrators/Power Users.|
+|Operator||These users have privileges to access and edit configurations of specified devices.
+They can also send requests for configuration uploads (pushing configurations) to administrators.|

 Since Network Configuration Manager runs on a multi-user network environment, it's vital to restrict user access to network devices.
 A faulty change to the network can lead to network issues, which can cause either a network disaster or a full-blown network outage.
 Reversing such outages can be time-consuming, which is why all changes should be checked and approved by the network admin.